Electoral Count Act: Supreme Court

 On January 6, 2021, the plaintiffs (acting as applicants) petitioned Justice Alito for an administrative stay, which was referred to the full court.
 The applicants asked that the court direct the vice president to refrain from invoking the dispute-resolution provisions of the ECA, pending resolution of a petition of a writ of certiorari.
 On January 7, the application was denied by the court.
 The entire case became moot because the counting of electoral votes commenced on January 6 and completed in the early morning of January 7.

 Clarifications and revisions

-Vice President Richard Nixon, acting as chairman of the joint session counting electoral votes for the 1960 U.S. presidential election, made a ruling allowing late-filed votes against him.
+In 1961, Vice President Richard Nixon, acting as presiding officer of the joint session for counting the electoral votes of the 1960 U.S. presidential election, suggested that congress follow a ruling allowing the certification of late-filed votes against him, which congress did.
 In 1969, Hubert Humphrey recused himself from the count.
-Gore in 2001, Biden in 2017, and Pence in 2021 all rejected many challenges to certifying the results of elections that their party lost.
+In 2001, 2017 and again in 2021, incumbent vice presidents who were also executive candidates, overruled objections to counting the certificates of votes that were favorable to their opponents.

-On December 22, 2022, the United States Senate passed the Electoral Count Reform and Presidential Transition Improvement Act of 2022, sponsored by Senator Susan Collins of Maine and Senator Joe Manchin of West Virginia.
-After about a year of negotiations, it became as Division P of the Consolidated Appropriations Act, 2023, which passed 68–29 in the Senate and 225–201 in the House the following day.
-It was signed into law by President Joe Biden on December 29.

-Some of the highlights of the bill:
+Some of the provisions of the bill (2022 bill revision):